The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/sensors/_index.md

 ![Accelerometer calibration in progress](accelerometer_in_progress.png)

-Hold your VRC drone steady in each orientation for approximately 5-10 seconds.
+Hold your AVR drone steady in each orientation for approximately 5-10 seconds.
 As you complete each axis the border will turn green in QGC.

 ![Accelerometer calibration complete](accelerometer_complete.png)